GuangshengPei/deCS/README.md

  More parameters in `deCS.correlation` function is available at `help(deCS.correlation)`.

 ### 2.3.2 deCS.fisher() for list of genes
-&#8194;&#8194;If the query is a list of genes (e.g. union of marker genes, traits associated genes), we provide function `deCS.fisher()`, implement with Fisher’s exact test to identify query gene set enriched in cell type specific genes (CSGs).
-We allow the user to define the cutoff values, e.g., the top 5% genes as CSGs.
-For each query gene set and CSGs in a given cell type, deCS will identify whether a set of “candidate genes” of interest are disproportionately expressed in a specific cell type by using Fisher’s exact test.
+&#8194;&#8194;If the query is a list of genes (e.g. union of marker genes, traits associated genes), we provide function `deCS.fisher()`, implement with Fisher’s exact test to identify query gene set enriched in cell type-specific genes (CTgenes).
+We allow the user to define the cutoff values, e.g., the top 5% genes with highest t-score/z-score as CTgenes.
+For each query gene set and CTgenes in a given cell type, deCS will identify whether a set of “candidate marker genes” are disproportionately overlapped in a specific cell type specific genes.
 ```
 load("pbmc_example.rda")
 head(pbmc_top10_markers_list, 20)